-Lisbon has many invasions in the past centuries that have witnessed the transformation of the city from the Neolithic era to the Roman’s invasions.
+Lisbon (Lisboa) had many invasions in the past centuries that have witnessed the transformation of the city from the Neolithic era to the Roman era.
 The Neolithic era had Iberian inhabitants that built megaliths, a religious structure.
-The estuaries of the river Tagus lead to the settlement of Phoenicians who used to travel to the tin islands and Cornwall.
+The estuaries of the river Tagus led to the settlement of Phoenicians.

-After the Roman’s, Lisbon was ruled by the Moorish people.
-The Moors took the city in 711 under whose rule the city prospered largely.
+After the Romans, Lisbon was ruled by the Moorish people.
+The Moors took the city in 711, under whose rule the city prospered.
 The Moors were Muslims from North Africa and the Middle East who built many mosques and houses.
 At that time, Islam was the official religion, and Arabic was the official language.